Supreme Court sides with Facebook in class-action dispute over robo-texts

 The U.S. Court of Appeals for the 3rd Circuit agreed with a group challenging the rules that the commission did not properly evaluate how the changes could affect minority and female ownership.

-But Justice Brett M. Kavanaugh wrote that the commission did the best it could, and met the requirements of federal law.
+But Justice Brett M. Kavanaugh wrote that the commission did the best it could and met the requirements of federal law.

 “FCC repeatedly asked commenters to submit empirical or statistical studies on the relationship between the ownership rules and minority and female ownership,” Kavanaugh wrote.
 “Despite those requests, no commenter produced such evidence indicating that changing the rules was likely to harm minority and female ownership.”

-The court concluded “the FCC made a reasonable predictive judgment based on the evidence it had.”
+The court concluded that “the FCC made a reasonable predictive judgment based on the evidence it had.”

-Justice Clarence Thomas agreed with the decision, but wrote separately to say there was another reason the appeals court decision should be overturned.
+Justice Clarence Thomas agreed with the decision but wrote separately to say there was another reason the appeals court decision should be overturned.

 “The Third Circuit improperly imposed nonstatutory procedural requirements on the FCC by forcing it to consider ownership diversity in the first place,” Thomas wrote.
 “The FCC had no obligation to consider minority and female ownership.”